-Last Updated on March 24, 2022 by Benson Varghese
+Last Updated on October 18, 2022 by Turner Thornton

 If you are a parent who is struggling to make ends meet, you may be tempted to stop paying child support.
 This is a huge mistake.
 Not only could it damage your relationship with your child, but you could also face jail time and other negative consequences.